Joke2400/Frugality/README.md

 - Able to factor in potential delivery cost into final calculation.
 - Caching of previously fetched price data for price development statistics.

-Docker:
+Docker notes:
+- Docker compose currently defines services "backend" and "database".
+- "backend" is defined as a bind mount to the project directory
-- Docker config is configured to be used in conjuction with Vscode's Dev Containers extension.
+- I've created the docker config with the intention of it being used in conjunction with the VSCode DevContainers extension.
+- Postgres credentials are currently set through environment variables.
+A .env file must be configured manually.